xyzsd/fluent/README.md

 Status
 ------
-*UPDATE (November 2025)*
+*UPDATE (June 2026)*

+Has been a long delay since the last announcement, but I plan to release at least a release-candidate version soon!

+Note that this is targetting JDK 23, mostly for Markdown format instead of Javadoc.
+However, I may be persuaded to have JDK 21 as a baseline.

-The 2.0 version is nearing release, and includes:
+The 2.0 version is (still) nearing release, and includes:
-  - Targets JDK21 or later
+  - Targets JDK23 or later
+  - Complete set of FTL specification tests.
+  - The parser passes *all* FTL specification tests.
+This includes handling of LF and CRLF line endings, early terminations, etc.
+  - Built-in functions now have tests.
+  - Improved function implementations, some have been renamed
   - Improved Parser, with optional SIMD
   - Markedly improved overall code structure
   - API improvements
   - Simpler implementation of custom functions
-  - Improved function implementations, some have been renamed
   - Still supports Lists (but not in Selectors)
-  - Complete set of FTL specification tests.
-  - The parser passes *all* FTL specification tests.
-This includes handling of LF and CRLF line endings, early terminations, etc.
-  - Built-in functions now have tests.
-  - Docuementation improvements
+  - Documentation improvements
   - New examples
   - Single dependency (ICU).